holgerhennig/machine-learning-IFC/README.md

 The goal in our example is to predict the cell cycle phase of the Jurkat cells.
 The examples folder contains a quick example with a small data set, which we hope may serve to become familiar with our workflow before analyzing your own data.
 The example data is also suitable for workshops & tutorials.
 The CellProfiler pipeline finishes in ~4 Minutes.
 While this is a small data set suitable for tutorials and training purposes, the full data set with all montage images from [Hennig et al. Methods 112, 201 (2017)](http://www.sciencedirect.com/science/article/pii/S1046202316302912) is available on http://cellprofiler.org/imagingflowcytometry/index.html

 ### Machine Learning for IFC
-The script Step4_machine_learning.py reads the feature data provided in Step3_AllData.
+The machine learning python script Step4_machine_learning.py reads the feature data exported from CellProfiler.
 The script then uses and compares a RandomForests and NaiveBayes classifier to predict the cell cycle phase of the Jurkat cells.
 It also performs feature selection, i.e., ranks the most important/informative features.
 The results are in the machine learning output directory.
 For this data set, machine learning takes (1) a few seconds for NaiveBayes (2) several minutes for RandomForests including feature selection on a typical laptop.

 ## Q&A